-The goal of treatment is to address the underlying cause if one can be established as well as addressing the pododermatitis.
+The goal of treatment is to address the underlying cause if one can be established as well as address the pododermatitis.
 Some cats with mild plasma cell pododermatitis may spontaneously recover.

 There are several treatment options available which can vary depending on the severity of the condition.

 Antibiotics: Doxycycline is an antibiotic with immunomodulating effects which help to suppress the immune system.
 50% of cats showed a good response after two months of therapy.
 Cats will remain on doxycycline for several months before treatment is discontinued.
 Doxycycline has the potential to cause inflammation of the esophagus (esophagitis), therefore it is recommended that a pill pocket or gel capsule be used to administer the drug followed by some water to wash it down.

 Immunosuppressive therapy: Cats who don’t respond to doxycycline can benefit from oral steroids such as prednisolone or cyclosporine to suppress the immune system.

 Methylprednisolone acetate (Depo-Medrol) is a slow-release, long-acting injectable drug which avoids the need to medicate the cat daily, however, there are potential side effects with this medication and it is contraindicated in cats with diabetes, chronic kidney disease, congestive heart failure and Cushing’s syndrome.

 Dexamethasone is a shorter-acting steroid that may be administered via injection at home.